stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 This error originates from the gRPC layer and can occur when the pipeline is particularly large and does not fit in the [maximum receive message size](https://grpc.github.io/grpc/cpp/classgrpc_1_1_server_builder.html#ab5c8a420f2acfc6fcea2f2210e9d426e).
-Although we set a reasonable default, the value can be adjusted with the `-grpc_max_recv_msg_size` flag.
+Although we set a reasonable default, the value can be adjusted with Stratum's `-grpc_max_recv_msg_size` flag.

 ### TNA P4 programs on Stratum-bf / PI Node